-Two exams and a Final Exam will be given during the semester.
-They may consist of multiple choice, fill in the blank and short answer/essay questions.
+Three exams and a final exam will be given during the semester.
+The exams may consist of multiple choice, fill in the blank and/or short answer/essay questions.
 You must take the exam on or before the date of the exam.
-No make-up exams will be given after they have been graded and returned.
+No make-up exams will be given after exams have been graded and returned.
+In addition, an arrangement with the instructor is required in order to take the exam early.